sndrake/StatsWorkshop/StatsWorkshop.md

 The tilda (~) can be read as "as a function of" or "depends on" (e.g., "Score on the exam is a function of the number of hours of sleep" for code reading something like `aov(score ~ amt.sleep)`.

 The asterisk (*) between the independent factors is the **interaction term**.
-This is used when you think your two factors might interact with each other—for example, you might think that a beginning language student would score lower on the listening task than on the reading task, while an advanced student might have more balanced skills.
+This is used when you think your two factors might interact with each other—for example, you might think that a beginning language student would score lower on a listening task than on the reading task, while an advanced student might have more balanced skills.
 If you don't expect to have an interaction, or if your interaction is not significant, run another model with a plus sign (+) instead to tell the model not to test for an interaction.

 Storing the model in a variable allows you to perform other tests and manipulations on the model itself, such as graphing residuals, testing residuals for normality, or comparing two models to each other.
 It also means that you don't have a lot of stuff taking up your R console, which may or may not be important to you.